rawazrauf/iraq-farms-health/README.md

 - **Base map:** Esri World Imagery (satellite) with Esri reference layers for roads, place names, and boundaries.
 - **Field boundaries:** Fields of the World (FTW) global field polygons, served as [PMTiles](https://protomaps.com/docs/pmtiles).
-- **Vegetation data:** Sentinel-2 L2A imagery via Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/), which computes NDVI statistics per field.
+- **Vegetation & moisture data:** Sentinel-2 L2A imagery via Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/), which computes NDVI and NDMI statistics per field.
+- **Farmland density (low zoom):** FTW field-prediction confidence, rendered as a raster overlay so farmland is visible at country scale before individual fields appear.
 - **Map rendering:** [MapLibre GL JS](https://maplibre.org/).

 For a full description of the data sources, the NDVI calculation, and the tool's limitations, see **[METHODOLOGY.md](METHODOLOGY.md)**.